 WRI 210 Creative Writing: Playwriting

 WRI 211 Creative Writing: Poetry

 WRI 212 Creative Writing: Fiction

 WRI 213 Creative Writing: Creative Nonfiction

+\\Course may be applied to only one requirement block.

 WRI 320 Environmental Writing

-D. One course from the following:
+C. One course from the following:

 ENG 140 Introduction to Reading and Writing about Literature and Culture

 ENG 151 Introduction to Fiction

 ENG 155 Introduction to Reading Poetry

 ENG 210 Autobiography and Biography: Selves and Others

 ENG 251 Introduction to Modern Theatre

 ENG 265-268 The Novel

 ENG 330 Linguistics and History of the English Language: An Introduction and Survey

 WRI 301 Reading Genre and Form

 Other courses in ENG, WRI, or LAN with appropriate focus and approval of the Director

-E. One other four-credit writing-intensive creative writing course.
+D. One other four-credit writing-intensive creative writing course.

 II.
-Additional Requirements:

-Students must complete either:
+Additional Requirement: Students must complete one of the following two options:

+A. A substantial internship in writing (with approval of the Director):

+WRI 484 Internship Seminar (2cr)

+OR

+WRI 485 Creative Writing Internship (1-8cr)

+B. Or a senior portfolio: